BF-FrontEnd-class-2025/group-2-loruki/planning/development-strategy.md

 ### Header

-this feature developed on a branch `features-header`
+this feature developed on a branch `docs-header`

 #### HTML